Notes on the Geography of South Africa: Pretoria/Tshwane

 Another block west: a cemetery in poor shape.

-In fact, it's locked tight.
+Locked tight.
 There's a reason: this is the entrance to the cemetery once called Heroes Acre, where apartheid's leaders were laid.

-While apartheid prevailed, the cemetery was well maintained and proudly open to visitors.
-Here: Hendrik Verwoerd, the South African prime minister in 1961, when the country became a republic and broke away from the British Commonwealth.
+When apartheid prevailed, the cemetery was well maintained and proudly open to visitors.
+Here: Hendrik Verwoerd, the South African who became prime minister in 1961, when the country became a republic and broke away from the British Commonwealth.
 Six years later, reviled internationally, he was assassinated.
 He carried his zealous pursuit of racial purity to such an extreme that in his own home he made a point of employing only white servants.

 A block away, the old Pass Building, where blacks lined up to beg permission for the hated documents used to control their movement.